-- Primary endpoints: - o The primary endpoint of change in quantitative myasthenia gravis score, or QMG, at day 14 reached statistical significance (p=0.0452), with a worsening of 2.2 points observed in the placebo group and a worsening of 0.4 points observed in the treatment group.

-o The primary endpoint of change in subject global impression, or SGI, at day 14 was highly statistically significant (p=0.0028), with a worsening of 2.6 points observed in the placebo group and a worsening of 0.8 points observed in the treatment group.

-Secondary endpoints:

-- o The secondary endpoint for the physician's clinical global impression of improvement, or CGI-I, reached statistical significance (p=0.0267), with a worsening at day 14 of 1.1 points between the placebo group and the treatment group. - o The secondary endpoint of change in walking speed at day 14 showed a worsening of 9.7 feet per minute in the placebo group.
-The magnitude of the change relative to the variance in this test prevented the change from achieving statistical significance.

-• Patient tolerance of FirdapseTM:

-- o FirdapseTM was generally safe and well tolerated.
-During the 91-day open label run-in period, treatment emergent adverse events occurred more frequently in treament-naive patients than in previously treated patients (10% of treatment naive patients withdrew during this part of the study).
-During the placebo-controlled portion of the study, side effects occurring more frequently in the FirdapseTM group were benign and consisted primarily of perioral and digital paresthesia and infections.
-No patients withdrew during this period. - o All subjects who were randomized into the trial elected to continue with FirdapseTM in the two year safety follow-up phase of the trial.
+- Primary endpoints: - The primary endpoint of change in quantitative myasthenia gravis score, or QMG, at day 14 reached statistical significance (p=0.0452), with a worsening of 2.2 points observed in the placebo group and a worsening of 0.4 points observed in the treatment group. - The primary endpoint of change in subject global impression, or SGI, at day 14 was highly statistically significant (p=0.0028), with a worsening of 2.6 points observed in the placebo group versus a worsening of 0.8 points observed in the treatment group. - Secondary endpoints: - The secondary endpoint for the physician's clinical global impression of improvement, or CGI-I, reached statistical significance (p=0.0267), with a worsening at day 14 of 1.1 points between the placebo group and the treatment group. - The secondary endpoint of change in walking speed at day 14 showed a worsening of 9.7 feet per minute in the placebo group.
+The magnitude of the change relative to the variance in this test prevented the change from achieving statistical significance. - Patient tolerance of Firdapse®: - Firdapse[®] was generally safe and well tolerated.
+During the 91-day open label run-in period, treatment emergent adverse events occurred more frequently in treatment-naïve patients than in previously treated patients (approximately 10% of patients withdrew during this part of the study due to adverse events).
+During the placebo-controlled portion of the study, side effects occurring more frequently in the Firdapse[®] group were benign and consisted primarily of perioral and digital paresthesias and infections.
+No patients withdrew during this period. - All subjects who were randomized into the trial elected to continue with Firdapse[®] in the two year safety follow-up phase of the trial.

-During 2014, we established an expanded access program (EAP) to make FirdapseTM available to all patients diagnosed with LEMS, Congenital Myasthenic Syndrome (CMS) or Downbeat Nystagmus in the United States that meet the inclusion and exclusion criteria, with FirdapseTM being provided to patients for free until sometime after NDA approval.
-We are working with various rare disease advocacy organizations to inform physicians and patients as to the availability of the FirdapseTM EAP.
+During 2014, we established an expanded access program (EAP) to make Firdapse[®] available to any patients diagnosed with LEMS, Congenital Myasthenic Syndromes (CMS) or Downbeat Nystagmus in the United States, who meet the inclusion and exclusion criteria, with Firdapse[®] being provided to patients for free until sometime after NDA approval.
+We are working with various rare disease advocacy organizations to inform physicians and patients as to the availability of the Firdapse[®] EAP.

-In January 2015, we met with the FDA to discuss our anticipated submission of an NDA for FirdapseTM for the treatment of LEMS.
-Based on our discussions with the FDA, we believe that our Phase 3 clinical program will provide acceptable support for submission of an NDA for FirdapseTM for LEMS.
-We currently expect to submit an NDA for FirdapseTM during the third quarter of 2015.
-Although there can be no assurance, we anticipate that under those circumstances we may obtain approval from the FDA of such NDA in the first half of 2016.
-If approved on this timeline, we would hope to commercially launch FirdapseTM for the treatment of LEMS shortly after its approval.
+During January 2015, we met with the FDA to discuss our anticipated submission of an NDA for Firdapse[®] for the treatment of LEMS.
+Based on our discussions with the FDA, we believe that our Phase 3 clinical program will provide acceptable support for submission of an NDA for Firdapse[®] for LEMS.